 Drone regulations in Italy

-In this post we explain the legal situation for the use of drones in Italy.
+In this article, we show you the current rules for drone use in Italy.

-Overview of the European rules that apply in Italy
+Overview of the European rules with effectiveness in Italy

 In Italy, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.